jimbucktoo/movie-crud-back-end/README.md

 * [NPM](https://www.npmjs.com/) - npm is a package manager for the JavaScript programming language.
 It is the default package manager for the JavaScript runtime environment Node.js.
 * [Node.js](https://www.nodejs.org/) - Node.js is an open-source, cross-platform JavaScript run-time environment that executes JavaScript code outside of a browser.
-* [Node-Postgres](https://node-postgres.com/) - Node-Postgres is a collection of node.js modules for interfacing with your PostgreSQL database.
+* [Knex CLI](https://knexjs.org/) - Knex.js is a SQL query builder for PostgreSQL.
+* [PostgreSQL CLI](https://www.postgresql.org/) - PostgreSQL is a an open source object-relational database system.

 ### Installing